hippytaffer/bodhi-update/README.md

-# rdum
+# Bodhi-Update

-riban dpkg update monitor
+Bodhi-Update is a fork of rdum - riban's dpkg update monitor

 This simple shell script provides an indication of available updates on a dpkg / apt system.
 It shows status with an icon in the system tray which indicates if any updates are available and whether any are security updates.
 The system tray icon tooltip shows how many updates are available.